 - Anybody with any symptoms consistent with COVID-19 must not enter the building.
 They must remain at home and follow ACT Health advice

 - Entry to the building will be taken as confirmation that you fully comply with the above and have not been at an exposure site, you do not have symptoms and have complied with ACT Health orders.

 Parliamentarians who return to the ACT must comply with the ACT Public Health Directions.

 ACT exposure sites

-The ACT Government updates a list of exposure sites on its website several times each day.
+The ACT Government updates a list of exposure sites on its website each day.
 Please check this frequently.

-Further and more specific advice will be sent to building occupants as it becomes available.
+Further and more specific advice will be provided as it becomes available.